 Fleas are insects that have a red-brown body, and are about 1/8 inch long.
 They have a narrow body and long claws on all six of their legs.

-Fleas are notorious for being a major nuisance and pest in your home.
+Fleas in the Triad area are notorious for being a major nuisance and pest in your home.
 Anyone who has owned pets has more than likely had an experience with fleas, or will in the future.
 Fleas will attack and infest homes, families and pets with heir itchy bites that can transmit maladies, and they reproduce at high rates that need your immediate attention before they get out of control.